-As mentioned previously, hubs create only one collision domain, so the chance for a collision to occur is high.
-The hub depicted above simply repeats the signal it receives out all ports, except the one from which the signal was received, so no packet filtering takes place.
+As mentioned previously, hubs create only a single collision domain, so the chance for a collision to occur is high.
+The hub depicted above simply repeats the signal it receives out all ports, except the one from which the signal was received, so no frame filtering takes place.
 Imagine if you had 20 hosts connected to a hub, a packet would be sent to 19 hosts, instead of just one!
 This can also cause security problems, because an attacker can capture all traffic on the network.

 Switches increase the number of collision domains.
 Each port is one collision domain, which means that the chances for collisions to occur are minimal.
 A switch learns which device is connected to which port and forwards a frame based on the destination MAC address included in the frame.
 This reduces traffic on the LAN and enhances security.